Overview

 Complications of a swollen knee can include:

 • Muscle loss.
-Fluid in the knee can harm the working of your muscles and cause thigh muscles to weaken and atrophy.
+Fluid in the knee can harm how well your muscles work and cause thigh muscles to weaken.

 • Fluid-filled sac (Baker cyst).
 The buildup of fluid in your knee can lead to the formation of a Baker cyst in the back of your knee.
 A swollen Baker cyst can be painful, but usually improves with icing and compression.
 If the swelling is severe, you might need to have fluid removed with a needle.